mendix/docs/content/developerportal/control-center/index.md

 ## 2 Dashboard

+{{% alert type="info" %}}
+This new feature is currently in Beta.
+Please provide feedback via the feedback button at the right of the page.
+For more information, see [Mendix Beta Features](/releasenotes/beta-features/).
+{{% /alert %}}

-The Control Center dashbaord gives you an overview of various activities for your company on the Mendix Platform.
+The Control Center dashboard gives you an overview of various activities for your company on the Mendix Platform.

 ![](attachments/dashboard.png)